Lazycoder744/Lazycoder744/README.md

-    mov rax, 1              ; When the system callllsssssss mov rdi, 1              ; The lines of the UNKNOWN (stdout) mov rsi, msg            ; Hey, what's the address? mov rdx, 13             ; How long is that again?
-I like to mov it mov it syscall                 ; Make the program go vrooom vrooom, Yes, yes.
+    mov rax, 1              ; When the system callllsssssss mov rdi, 1              ; The lines of the UNKNOWN (stdout) mov rsi, msg            ; Hey, what's the address? mov rdx, 13             ; How long is that again? syscall                 ; Make the program go vrooom vrooom, Yes, yes.

     ; Exit the program